Welcome

 Online or over the phone, we meet for about an hour.

-Meetings are weekly or bi-weekly.
+Meetings are weekly or bi-monthly.
 Scheduling is flexible.

 Documentation for out-of-network insurance benefits can be provided.